josephlilleberg/obsidian-letterboxd-plus/README.md

 This file will be used for all future API calls, so you won’t need to enter it again.

 > ⚠️ If you plan to share your vault or push it to GitHub, be sure to include tmdb_key.json in your .gitignore file — your key is private.

-Let me know if you’d like a walkthrough video or visual flowchart to accompany this!

 ## 5. ✨ Features ✨**